yangfangs/physpetools/README.rst

-Documentation of one command auto construct species phylogenetic tree
+Documentation of one command auto reconstruct species phylogenetic tree
 ==============================================================================

 Introduction
 ------------------------------------------------------------------------------
 In some filed combine species phylogenetic tree do some prediction are very important for instance, protein-protein interactions and gene pathway members prediction.
-In this predicted construct a exact species phylogenetic tree is necessary,but the process of constructing the tree species is very tedious.
+In this predicted construct a exact species phylogenetic tree is necessary, but the process of constructing the tree species is very tedious.

-we developing a command line software **physpe**,which only one command line to construct species phylogenetic tree,User only need to provide a contain species names files
+We developing a command line software **Physpe**, which only one command line to construct species phylogenetic tree.
+User need to provide a txt files, witch contain species names only.
-(the species names must be a abbreviation same with **KEGG DATABASE** organisms abbreviation), the **physpe** auto construct species phylogenetic tree.
+(the species names must be a abbreviation same with **KEGG DATABASE** organisms abbreviation), the **Physpe** auto reconstruct species phylogenetic tree.

 Physpe workflow
 ----------------------------------------------------------------------------